SonarSource/sonar-scanner-java-library/README.md

 # SonarQube Scanner Commons

 Common library used by many Scanners (SQ Scanner, SQ Scanner for Maven, SQ Scanner for Gradle, SQ Scanner for Ant, ...).

-Used to programmatically run SQ analysis.
+Used to programmatically run SQ analysis to help developers write [Clean Code](https://www.sonarsource.com/solutions/clean-code/?utm_medium=referral&utm_source=github&utm_campaign=clean-code&utm_content=sonar-scanner-commons).

 ![Build Status](https://api.cirrus-ci.com/github/SonarSource/sonar-scanner-api.svg)

-## Have Question or Feedback?
+## Have Questions or Feedback?

 For support questions ("How do I?", "I got this error, why?", ...), please head to the [SonarSource forum](https://community.sonarsource.com/c/help).
 There are chances that a question similar to yours has already been answered.